fforjan/nuget4code/README.md

 - Upgrade to latest

 ## Current limitation:
-- the repository is hard-coded to nuget.org.
+- Only one repository which must be a gallery.
 - It only support one project.json.
-If you have multiple, it will check if the active document is a project.json and use that one if required.
+If you have multiple, it will check if the active document is a project.json and use that one if possible.
 - it only installs the latest version.
 - it doesn't take care of the dependencies

-## Example :
+## Commands screenshot :
 ![nuget remove and install commands](./resources/commands.png)

 ## Todo :
 - handle wrong cases better
 - add description for any picklist
 - support configuration (repository, number of items displayed...)

+## Others
+Copyright : icon is coming from http://www.clker.com/clipart-15451.html